uhppoted/uhppoted-httpd/README.md

 ## Raison d'être

-** CAVEAT EMPTOR **
+_CAVEAT EMPTOR_

-`uhppoted-httpd`, at this stage in its career, is primarily intended for use in validating the design and implementation of the other `uhppoted` components when integrated into a working system.
-It is also intended for exploring some alternative ideas around user interfaces and system architectures.
+Although `uhppoted-httpd` does provide a functional and usable user interface for managing a small'ish access control system, the out-of-the-box look and feel is (deliberately) workaday, low key and plain with the intention of being a base for your own customisation (with your own logos, themes, functionality, etc) rather than as a finshed, shippable product.

-Having said which, it does provide a functional and usable user interface for managing a small'ish access control system.
-Be warned though - the out-of-the-box look and feel is (deliberately) workaday, low key and plain and is very definitely intended as a basis for your own customisation with your own logos, themes and functionality.
+Also, please be aware that at this stage in its career, it is primarily a testbed for validating the design and implementation of the other `uhppoted` components when integrated into a working system.
+It is also intended to become a platform for exploring some alternative ideas around user interfaces and system architectures.

 ## Releases